mia-platform/documentation/docs/development_suite/identity-and-access-management/overview.md

 ![Groups portal](./img/manage-groups/groups-portal.png)

-The **Service Accounts** section shows all the service accounts of the Company, allowing the user to create new ones or permanently delete existing ones
+The **Service Accounts** section shows all the service accounts of the Company, allowing the user to create new ones or permanently delete existing ones.

 ![Service accounts portal](./img/manage-service-accounts/service-accounts-portal.png)